Elections with Few Voters: Candidate Control Can Be Easy: Deferred Proofs for the

-\begin{proof} Let the notation be as in the introduction to the set-embedding section.
-Given an instance $I:=\probSetCoverInstance$ for \probSetCover, we create an instance $I'$ of $\constantk$-Veto-\textsc{Comb}-CCDC as follows.
+\begin{proof} Let the notation be as in the introduction to Section~\ref{sec:set}.
+Given an instance $I\coloneqq\probSetCoverInstance$ for \probSetCover, we create an instance $I'$ of $\constantk$-Veto-\textsc{Comb}-CCDC as follows.
 We construct an election $E = (C,V)$ with candidate set:

 where $D = \{d_1, \ldots, d_{\constantk - 1}\}$ is a set of dummy candidates (indeed, for $\constantk = 1$, that is, for Veto, $D = \emptyset$), and with the voter collection $V$ containing a single voter with the following preference order: